-If implement DRBG functionality is selected, the evaluator shall ensure that additional FCS_RBG_EXT.2 elements are included in the ST.
+If implement DRBG functionality is selected, the evaluator shall ensure that additional FCS RBG EXT.2 elements are included in the ST.

 If invoke platform-provided DRBG functionality is selected, the evaluator performs the following activities.
 The evaluator shall examine the TSS to confirm that it identifies all functions (as described by the SFRs included in the ST) that obtain random numbers from the platform RBG.
 The evaluator shall determine that for each of these functions, the TSS states which platform interface (API) is used to obtain the random numbers.
 The evaluator shall confirm that each of these interfaces corresponds to the acceptable interfaces listed for each platform below.
-The evaluator shall then decompile the application binary using an decompiler suitable for the application (TOE).
-The evaluator shall search the output of the decompiler to determine that, for each API listed in the TSS, that API appears in the output.
-If the representation of the API does not correspond directly to the strings in the following list, the evaluator shall provide a mapping from the decompiled text to its corresponding API, with a description of why the API text does not directly correspond to the decompiled text and justification that the decompiled text corresponds to the associated API.

-It should be noted that there is no expectation that the evaluators attempt to confirm that the APIs are being used "correctly" for the functions identified in the TSS; the activity is to list the used APIs and then do an existence check via decompilation.
+It should be noted that there is no expectation that the evaluators attempt to confirm that the APIs are being used correctly for the functions identified in the TSS; the activity is to list the used APIs and then do an existence check via decompilation.